 NAV suggestion for a server configuration

 Please also keep in mind the concept of a Navision that is simple and easy to learn and operate.
 In my 25 years of experience, I have seen many twisted and unnecessarily complicated Navision setups.
-My rule of thumb that Navision is at its best when it is simple and fast.
+My rule of thumb is that Navision is at its best when it is simple and fast.

 Legend: